All Episodes

 This is precisely why the Democrats are for this.

-And the point of this is to make it just impossible for the conservative movement to have any practical reason to exist in terms of a majority uh movement in this country.
+And the point of this is to make it just impossible for the conservative movement to have any practical reason to exist in terms of a majority movement in this country.

-And by existential challenge, I mean a public policy problem that goes to the heart of what it means to be American, and which threatens to fundamentally and perhaps permanently alter American society for the worse.
+And by existential challenge, I mean a public policy problem that goes to the heart of what it means to be American and which threatens to fundamentally and perhaps permanently alter American society for the worse.

 Everyone agrees that something needs to be done, quote unquote, about the immigration problem.